Minolta TC-1

 Operational longevity implies heavy reliance on metals.
 We wanted TC-1 to create great images and feel comfortable while at it, so we used a zinc die-cast and aluminate treating for the lens barrel.
 To ensure accuracy, longevity, and reliability in a wide range of operating temperatures, we used metal in all lens assembly components.
 We also used aluminum alloys for film transport rails and the pressure plate.
 We added plenty more metal parts to the controls to create that satisfying “click” that only gets better with each use.
 We were committed to making TC-1 perfect in every way.

 We chose titanium for the camera exterior for utmost durability and the best feel in hand.
 TC-1’s precise electronics need a robust exterior to handle daily use vigours; titanium is a top candidate for such a job.
 The metal’s durability allowed us to machine TC-1 with higher precision; its anti-corrosive properties will ensure an unfading appearance for the years to come.
-Last but not least reason for our metal selection is the pleasant feel of titanium in-hand — an essential attribute for a tool meant to be an everyday companion.
+Last but not least reason for our metal selection is the pleasant feel of titanium in hand — an essential attribute for a tool meant to be an everyday companion.

-The manufacturing stage of the TC-1 camera required utmost precision in every aspect of the production.
+The manufacturing stage of the TC-1 camera required the utmost precision in every aspect of the production.
 Working with titanium required using special techniques and a laborious preparation process, some of which had to be done by hand.
 The camera’s remarkably small size required tighter tolerance; even the screws had to be custom-made for TC-1.
 Tightening those screws requires delicate precision, so we did it by hand too.

 Thanks to Minolta’s tradition of friendly competition and cooperation between the research, design, production, and quality control departments, TC-1 is a dream that had finally come true.